ibm-cloud-docs/ContinuousDelivery/pipeline_deploy_var.md

 * **Text**: A property key with a single-line value.
 * **Text Area**: A property key with a multi-line value.
 * **Secure**: A property key with a single-line value.
 The value is displayed as asterisks.
 * **Properties**: A file in the project's repository.
 This file can contain multiple properties.
 Each property must be on its own line.
 To separate key-value pairs, use the equals sign (=).
+All string values should be enclosed in quotes (ex: MY_STRING="SOME STRING VALUE")

 You can examine the environment properties for a pipeline job by running the `env` command in the job's script.
 {:tip}